• Recipe Index

 Bake for 35-40 minutes at 325 degrees until mostly set and just slightly wiggly in the middle.
 Let cool for 15 minutes, then top with the remaining tomatoes and cheese before serving.

 Hint: Don't worry if you don't have pie weights!
-You can use dried beans or rice instead.
-You need just enough to mostly cover the bottom of the pan and dough.
-The point of the weights is to keep the dough from puffing up or shrinking down during the blind baking process.
+You can use dried beans or rice as an alternative.
+You need just enough to mostly cover the bottom of the pan and the dough.
+The purpose of the weights is to prevent the dough from puffing up or shrinking during the blind baking process.

 🥡Storage

-One of the reasons why I think quiches in restaurants aren't always very good is because they're often not fresh.
-That said, store this quiche wrapped in the fridge and eat this within two days for the best taste and texture.
+One of the reasons why I think quiches in restaurants aren't always very good is that they're often not fresh.
+That said, store this quiche wrapped in the fridge and eat it within two days for the best taste and texture.
 After that, it'll be fine to eat for another day or so, but just not as good in quality.

 You can also remove it from the pan, wrap it well, and freeze this quiche after baking.
 Eat within two months by reheating in the oven at 350 degrees F until defrosted and warmed through.